 - Students will need their own external hard drive / thumb drive for transporting files to and from class. - Loyola University provides access to equipment (cameras, etc.) and computer labs.
-Students are welcome to use their own equipment.
+Students are encouraged to use their own equipment and in particular to have a computer with access to the Adobe Creative Cloud Suite.